andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

     is never given out as cash.

-    There are three types of application:
+    There are two types of application:
   button:
     text: Donate and make a real change
     url: 'https://secure.thebiggive.org.uk/projects/view/31176'